 The SDWA allows states and territories to seek EPA approval (primacy) to administer their own PWSS programs.
 The Pennsylvania Safe Drinking Water Act was signed into law in 1984 after several communities experienced waterborne disease outbreaks caused by the presence of Giardia in their drinking water.
 In the following year Pennsylvania was awarded primacy under the SDWA.
-The DEP's Bureau of Water Standards and Facility Regulation (formerly the Bureau of Water Supply and Wastewater Management) administered the PWSS program in 2009.
+The DEP's Bureau of Water Standards and Facility Regulation administered the PWSS program in 2010.
 Under the 1905 Public Water Supply Law, Pennsylvania led the nation in waterborne disease outbreaks, averaging eight to ten per year.
-Today, DEP regulates nearly 10,000 public water systems serving over ten million people.
+Today, DEP regulates nearly 9,300 public water systems serving over ten million people.
 Through improved water quality regulation under the 1984 Act, waterborne disease outbreaks are now a very rare occurrence in Pennsylvania's public water systems.